cortex-js/cortexjs.io/src/_pages/mathlive-guide-shortcuts.md

 MathLive has some [built-in inline shortcuts](https://github.com/arnog/mathlive/blob/master/src/editor/shortcuts-definitions.ts) defined, but they can be replaced or enhanced with additional shortcuts.

-One line 4, we're adding a shortcut for "infty".
+On line 4, we're adding a shortcut for "infty".

 <code-playground layout="stack" show-line-numbers mark-javascript-line=4>
     <style slot="style">